Alger Hiss: Post-incarceration

 and stated in a unanimous decision that, despite his conviction, Hiss had demonstrated the "moral and intellectual fitness" required to be an attorney.
 Hiss was the first lawyer ever readmitted to the Massachusetts bar after a major criminal conviction.

-In 1988 Hiss wrote an autobiography, Recollections of a Life, in which he maintained his innocence.
+In 1988, Hiss wrote an autobiography, Recollections of a Life, in which he maintained his innocence.
 He fought his perjury conviction until his death from emphysema on November 15, 1996, at Lenox Hill Hospital in New York City, four days after his 92nd birthday.
-His friends and family continue to insist on his innocence.

 Personal life

 In 1929, Hiss married Priscilla Fansler Hobson, a Bryn Mawr graduate and grade school teacher.
 Priscilla, previously married to Thayer Hobson, had a three-year-old son, Timothy Hobson (September 19, 1926 – January 8, 2018).
 Hiss and Priscilla had a son, Tony Hiss.
 The couple separated in 1959 after 30 years of marriage, five years after his incarceration.

-In the 1960's Hiss was introduced to Isabel (Dowden) Johnson, a model, freelance writer and editor.
+In the 1960s, Hiss was introduced to Isabel (Dowden) Johnson, a model, freelance writer, and editor.
 Though Hiss asked Priscilla for a divorce so they could marry, she did not grant him one.
 Johnson had a previous relationship with Communist writer Howard Fast, recipient of the Stalin Peace Prize, and had briefly married Communist screenwriter Lester Cole, of the Hollywood Ten.

-After Priscilla’s death in 1984, Hiss and Johnson married in 1986.
+After Priscilla's death in 1984, Hiss and Johnson married in 1986.
 Hiss was an Episcopalian.

+Hiss was conferred an honorary Doctor of Laws degree from Johns Hopkins University in 1947.

 Later evidence, for and against

 Testimony by Bullitt and Weyl

-In 1952, former US Ambassador to France William C. Bullitt testified before the McCarran Committee (the Senate Internal Security Subcommittee) that in 1939, Premier Édouard Daladier had advised him of French intelligence reports that two State Department officials named Hiss were Soviet agents.
+In 1952, former U.S. Ambassador to France William C. Bullitt testified before the McCarran Committee (the Senate Internal Security Subcommittee) that in 1939, Premier Édouard Daladier had advised him of French intelligence reports that two State Department officials named Hiss were Soviet agents.
 When asked about it the next day, Daladier, then 68 years old, told reporters that he did not recall this conversation from 13 years previously.
 Also called to testify before the McCarran committee was economist Nathaniel Weyl, a former Communist Party member "at large" who had worked for the Department of Agriculture during the early days of the New Deal and had become disillusioned with what he considered the underhanded methods of the Communist Party.
 In 1950 Weyl had been interviewed by the FBI and had told them that in 1933 he had belonged to a secret Communist Party unit along with Harold Ware and Lee Pressman and confirmed that Alger Hiss had been present at some meetings held at Ware's sister's violin studio.
-In 1950 Weyl, however, had published an anti-communist book, Treason: The Story of Disloyalty and Betrayal in American History (1950) that made no mention of the so-called "Ware Group".
-Moreover, in this book, which came out shortly after Hiss's conviction, Weyl expressed doubt that Alger Hiss had been guilty of espionage.
+In 1950, Weyl published an anti-communist book, Treason: The Story of Disloyalty and Betrayal in American History, that made no mention of the so-called "Ware Group" and expressed doubt that Hiss was guilty of espionage.